aleks-ir/bible_trivia/README.md

 # Bible Trivia

-The application to read the Bible and test your strength in an interesting trivia game.
+An app for reading the Bible and answering questions in a trivia game

 ## Requirements